 I’ve spent much of this week thinking about the Jewish New Year, Rosh Hashanah, which began last Sunday.
 At sundown on Tuesday begins Yom Kippur—a day of fasting, prayer and reflection as we atone for the sins and transgressions of the previous year.
 It is the holiest day on our calendar and it demands attention.
 I went to the Yellowstone River for a private Tashlikh, a tradition that asks us to cast our sins to the depths of the sea.
 In time, my sins will settle in the Gulf of Mexico.

 And today my thoughts are about Tony, whom we lost just one year ago.
 When he died, he was thirteen—the age of a man, according to my faith.
 I miss him, as do all who knew and loved him.
 None will ever understand why he left us, and I wonder often about the future he will never have.
 I imagine it as fine and productive, full of warmth and love.
 I had stories to tell him, and I wanted to listen to his.
-I weep for what was lost.
+I weep for what was lost, what would never be.

 These days have emerged as an untidy convergence of sorrow and regret, gratitude and hope; there is an ongoing need for solace, respite from the rigors of life.